cmer/unraid-sanity/README.md

 # Sanity Theme for Unraid 6.6+

-This theme is based on Dynamic White.
+This theme is based on Dynamix White.
 I modified it to be more to my liking.
 I hope it is to yours too!

 ## What's been done